Avnet/SPARK/README.md

 SPARK is an effective EV charging prototype that integrates a real-time capable convolutional neural network (CNN) for occupancy detection with the RZBoard V2L.
 The result: a smart parking lot occupancy/EV charging experience for low cost.
 This system is designed to automate parking lot analysis, streaming edge compute data to your desired target: an information hub like IoT Connect, or an HDMI output.
 The result: improved user-experience for EV charging customers and parking lot managers.

+Looking for the dataset used to train?
+[Check it out on kaggle.](https://www.kaggle.com/datasets/ljkeller/matchbox-car-parking-occupancy)

 ## Features

 - **Real-Time Occupancy Detection**: Utilizing an efficient CNN, SPARK detects vehicle occupancy in real-time, ensuring accurate information on parking availability.